mkaz.blog

 Vimwiki does have a search tool built-in, but I don't tend to use it.
 I use ripgrep search as I would any other directory.
 See my vim search page for additional.

-To use the Vimwiki search, use :VWS /term/ to search.
-Use :lopen to see all results
+After searching, use :lopen to see all results

 Tables